GitNMirrors/PowerSensor/README.md

 And the "DallasTemperature" library which can be installed via the library manager: https://www.arduino.cc/en/Guide/Libraries

-Download this repository and flash the sketch to your arduino https://github.com/GitNMirrors/PowerSensor/archive/master.zip
+Download this repository and flash the sketch to your Arduino https://github.com/GitNMirrors/PowerSensor/archive/master.zip